Warrego Highway

 The Warrego Highway is located in southern Queensland, Australia.
 It connects coastal centres to the south western areas of the state, and is approximately 715 km in length.
 It takes its name from the Warrego River, which is the endpoint of the highway.
 The entire highway is part of the National Highway system linking Darwin and Brisbane: formerly National Highway 54, Queensland began to convert to the alphanumeric system much of Australia had adopted in the early-2000s and this road is now designated as National Highway A2.

+State-controlled road

+Warrego Highway is a state-controlled road, divided into seven sections for administrative and funding purposes.
+Six of the seven sections (numbers 18A to 18F) are part of the National Highway, while section 18G is a regional road.
+The sections are: